What is a head injury?

 injuries are from motor vehicle accidents (automobiles, motorcycles, or struck as

-a pedestrian), from violence, from falls, or from child abuse.
-Subdural hematomas
+a pedestrian), violence, falls, or child abuse.
+Subdural hematomas and brain hemorrhages

 When there is a direct blow to the head, shaking of the child, or when a whiplash-type

 injury occurs, the brain jolts backwards and hits the skull on the opposite side,